Pithikos/Geoexplorer/README.md

 sudo apt-get install python3 python3-lxml

 Windows 7:
   1. Download and install python3.2 from http://www.python.org/download/releases/3.2.5
   2. Edit windows path:
      a.
 Control Panel -> System -> Advanced system settings
      b.
 Click the Environment variables... button
      c.
 Edit PATH and append ;C:\python32\
   3. Install the lxml3.2 from http://pypi.python.org/pypi/lxml/3.2.4

 Usage
 ========================================================================

-Running some examples:
+  1. Run "python3 examples/<example>.py", substituting <example> with one
-1. Run "python3 examples/<example>.py", substituting <example> with one of the example files
+     of the example files
   2. Open /GUI/index.html with a webbrowser to see live what is going on

-A log directory will be created with the log files.
-The log files are being updated on-the-fly.
+A folder called *log* will be created at the current directory.
+This folder with be populated with log files on-the-fly.

 Configuration